-WORDPROCESSING WITH WORDWRITER II (a review) by BOB TRAUTMANN, 224 MCKINLEY AVE.
-PITTSBURGH, PA (412) 761-9380
+540 GOTO 100 550 CALL CLEAR

+560 END

-"Dad, you have to do something about this old typewriter!", teenage Ti Li daughter screeched one day.
+"Dad, you have to do something about this old typewriter!", my teenage daughter screeched one day.
 I had used the old Sears portable typewriter when I went to school and I must admit it was on its last legs.
 So I began to check the stores for a new one.
 Gee, typewriters can do a lot more than they could do when my old one was new.
 Some can automatically erase a whole line of goofs at a time and replace it with a nice neat and correct line in just a few seconds.
 Wow!!
-What happened next I owe to an energetic salesman who said, "What you seconds.
-Wow!!

 What happened next I owe to an energetic salesman who said, "What you really need is this little baby right here!", as he pointed to the latest, biggest, fastest (most expensive!) typewriter in the store.
 "It can do everything", he said.
 "Why, it's almost as good as a wordprocessor."
 CLICK - On went a light in my brain.

 Maybe I could get a wordprocessor for my TI.
+A quick check of a handy went a light in my brain.

-A quick check of a handy computer catalog showed me that TI Writer was only about thirty dollars and did a lot more "good stuff" than that expensive typewriter.
+Maybe I could get a wordprocessor for my II.
+A quick check of a handy computer catalog showed me that II Writer was only about thirty dollars and did a lot more "good stuff" than that expensive typewriter.
 I would, of course, need to get a printer and interface.
-Then I noticed a little note at the bottom of the catalog page, -(DISK SYSTEM REQUIRED)-, but I am still using a cassette recorder and I don't even have a PE box.
-So I turned the page and there it was, Wordwriter II by DataBioTics, Inc., another wordprocessor cartridge that did most of the great things that TI Writer could do.
+Then I noticed a little note at the bottom of the catalog page, -(DISK SYSTEM PEQUIRED)-, but I am still using a cassette recorder and I don't even have a PE box.
+So I turned the page and there it was, Wordwriter II by DataBioTics, Inc., another wordprocessor cartridge that did most of the great things that II Writer could do.
 It worked with a cassette system so I wouldn't need to buy a disk drive or PE box.
-The price was only about ten dollars more than TI Writer.
+The price was only about ten dollars more than II Writer.

 To make a long story shorter - I bought the Wordwriter II cartridge and an inexpensive dot matrix printer and a Axiom Parallax parallel interface.

 It is just great!
 My daughter can turn out some swell looking book reports with it, and I have found it very usefull too.
 I can write and re-write, edit and re-edit, format and re-format, move and remove words, sentences, paragraphs and pages.
-I can control the pare feed for more or less space between lines.
-I can set margins ,tabs and automatic indent at the start of a new paragraph.
+I can control the printer to output six different sizes of type, underline and control the printer to output six different sizes of type, underline and control the paper feed for more or less space between lines.
+I can set margins, tabs and automatic indent at the start of a new paragraph.
 Word wrap is another neat feature.
 I can search the text for a word, phrase or sentence and replace it with new in just a few keystrokes.
 And everything can be saved to and re-loaded from my cassette tape recorder.

-Most of the commands are similar to those in TI Writer and can be be saved to and re-loaded from my cassette tape recorder.
+be saved to and re-loaded from my cassette tape recorder.

 Most of the commands are similar to those in TI Writer and can be accomplished by pressing the control or function key and one other key, or through use of a prompt line.